angular/angular/aio/content/tutorial/toh-pt2.md

 #### What happened?

-The issue is that `selectedHero` may be `undefined` (and it actually is at the start *by design*) and the TypeScript compiler prevents us from accessing the fields of a possibly `undefined` value.
+The issue is that the `selectedHero` may be `undefined` (and it actually is at the start *by design*) and the TypeScript compiler prevents us from accessing the fields of a possibly `undefined` value.

-The compiler is actually doing us a favour since the binding expressions in the template that refer to properties of `selectedHero` &mdash;expressions like `{{selectedHero.name}}`&mdash; *must initially fail* because there is indeed no selected hero.
+The error produced by the compiler is correct in our case, since the binding expressions in the template that refer to properties of `selectedHero` &mdash;expressions like `{{selectedHero.name}}`&mdash; *must initially fail* because there is indeed no selected hero.

 <div class="alert is-helpful">